“If utopia is to come, it must exist already.”

 As a utopian undertaking, Culture I/O takes a cue from Murray Bookchin’s lecture at the Toward Tomorrow Fair in 1978:

 The simple fact now is that I’m not only not an environmentalist, I’ve got some hot news—I’m not a futurist.
 I’m not a futurist at all.
 I’m a utopian.
 I want to see this word revived.
 I want to see us use it.
 I want to see us think utopian.
 Not think futurism.

+Clearly envisioning and describing the world we want for ourselves is the first and most important step in making it real.
 With utopia as both destination and point of departure, Culture I/O mines traces of our utopian past, maps the towering obstacles ahead (along with the dystopian shadows they cast), and explores the pieces of it already around us, working to bridge the gap between what is and what could be.